 Although gluten and casein are the most common hypothesized causes of molecular mimicry-induced autoimmune thyroid disease, the bacteria Yersinia enterocolitica, which makes its way to the gut via contaminated food or water, has been documented by researchers to cause Grave’s disease due to its cross-reactivity with the Thyroid Stimulating Hormone receptor.

 How to Prevent Autoimmune Thyroid Caused by Leaky Gut and Molecular Mimicry

 Although a gluten-heavy diet and leaky gut can set you on a dangerous path towards autoimmune thyroid disease, their negative effects can be diminished and even reversed by implementing the first two pillars of The Myers Way® – Pillar I: Heal Your Gut, and Pillar II: Remove Gluten, Grains, and Legumes.

 In Pillar I, I recommend a four-step approach to repairing the gut that allows the junctions of your small intestine to close back up, replenishes your good gut bacteria, and strengthens your gut’s immune system.
-During this stage I recommend taking an L-glutamine supplement to strengthen your mucosal cells and heal your leaky gut.
-Your can also support your gut with bone broth, which heals the digestive tract and reduces inflammation, with this week’s featured recipe – Gut Healing Bone Broth with Organic Greens.
+During this stage I recommend taking Leaky Gut Revive™ to strengthen your mucosal cells and heal your leaky gut.
+Your can also support your gut with bone broth, which heals the digestive tract and reduces inflammation, with my recipe, Gut Healing Bone Broth with Organic Greens.
 In Pillar II, you will remove gluten to prevent further intestinal damage, inflammation, and cross-reactivity with your thyroid, but you will also remove grains and legumes, which are cross-reactive with gluten and can pose many of the same health risks.